 What should I do if my circumstances change?

-If your circumstances change – for example, if your spouse or partner who claims the ‘guarantee’ element of Pension Credit passes away – you must tell your local council as soon as possible as you may no longer be entitled to a council tax reduction.
+If your circumstances change – for example, if your spouse or partner who claims the ‘guarantee’ element of Pension Credit passes away – you must tell your local council as soon as possible.
+In this case, you may no longer be entitled to a council tax reduction.

 As with claiming any discount or reduction on council tax, if you don’t report any change of circumstances to your local council, usually within 21 days, you can run into legal hot water.

-You should be able to find a contact number on your council tax bill or contact your local council through its website to report any changes in circumstances.
+You should be able to find a contact number on your council tax bill.
+Otherwise contact your local council through its website to report any changes in circumstances.